A Favorite Plus A Little Something Extra

 Fettuccine Alfredo with Salmon

-8 ounce fettuccine
+- 8 ounces fettuccine

-4 tablespoons unsalted butter
+- 4 tablespoons unsalted butter

-1 tablespoon minced shallots
+- 1 tablespoon shallots minced

-1/2 cup heavy cream
+- ½ cup heavy cream

-3/4 cup pecorino cheese - grated
+- ¾ cup pecorino cheese grated

-2 tablespoons capers (I'm sure my daughter added more.
-She loves capers!)
+- 2 tablespoons capers I'm sure my daughter added more.
+She loves capers!

-2 tablespoons fresh chives - minced
+- 2 tablespoons fresh chives minced

-1 tablespoon mince lemon zest
+- 1 tablespoon lemon zest minced

-Start by preheating the oven to 400ºF and bringing a large pot of salted water to a boil while you prep the ingredients.
+- Start by preheating the oven to 400ºF and bringing a large pot of salted water to a boil while you prep the ingredients.

-Line a baking sheet with parchment paper or aluminum foil.
+- Line a baking sheet with parchment paper or aluminum foil.
 Makes clean up a little easier.

 - Roast for about 15 minutes until cooked through.
 Let it cool off enough to be able to remove the skin without burning your fingers and then break it up into small pieces.

-Cook the pasta using the cooking times on the package but check before it is scheduled to be done.
+- Cook the pasta using the cooking times on the package but check before it is scheduled to be done.
 You don't want to overcook the pasta.
-Be sure to reserve about 1/2 cup of the pasta water before draining to be used for the sauce.
+Be sure to reserve about ½ cup of the pasta water before draining to be used for the sauce.

 To Make the Sauce

-Melt the butter in a large sauté pan over medium heat.
+- Melt the butter in a large sauté pan over medium heat.
 Add the shallots and cook for a couple of minutes.

-Add the cream, then the reserved pasta water and bring to a boil over medium-high heat.
+- Add the cream, then the reserved pasta water and bring to a boil over medium-high heat.
 The cream will produce large bubbles and that's OK.
 Continue cooking until the sauce starts to thicken.
 This should take 4 - 5 minutes.

 Finish the Dish